phpactor/phpactor/doc/rpc.md

 TODO:

-- It is not necessary to return a list of actions, as the `collection` action already fills this role.
 - Parameters should not refer to file paths in class contexts: Although classes map 1-1 to files now, this may not always be the case and Phpactor can figure out a file-path from a class-name and vice-versa (so `class`